 What was the most comfortable hostel you stayed in?

-Anselmo:The most comfortable hostel I found was, without a doubt, Milladoiro.
-It impressed me in all aspects: cleanliness, comfort, space , I was completely overwhelmed, I never imagined a hostel like this on the Path.
+Anselmo: The most comfortable hostel I found was, without a doubt, Milladoiro.
+It impressed me in all aspects: cleanliness, comfort, space.
+I was completely overwhelmed, I never imagined a hostel like this on the Path.
 I think it was a treat after Vigo .

 Which one was the most beautiful route?
 Portugal or Spain?

-Anselmo:I saw such beautiful and unforgettable things, both in Portugal and in Spain , that it would be dishonest of me to individualize.
+Anselmo: I saw such beautiful and unforgettable things, both in Portugal and in Spain, that it would be dishonest of me to individualize.
 What is beautiful, in fact, is the Way as a whole.
 If I hadn’t passed through Vigo I wouldn’t have even noticed the difference between both countries.
 The Way isolates us from the rest of the world.

 Who did you meet on the road that you will never forget?

-Anselmo:João!
+Anselmo: João!
 He will remain in our lives forever.
 Both me and my friend Pedro adopted him as a brother and I think João adopted us too.

 What can’t be missing in a pilgrim’s suitcase?

-Anselmo:Everything and nothing!
+Anselmo: Everything and nothing!
 I can say that I took the bare minimum.
 However, in Angeiras, on the very first day, we met a friend of mine to whom I left half of the things I was carrying.
-Every day I wore the same thing, elastic shorts, cloth shorts on top, a t-shirt and, if it felt cold, I always had a kispo; and now I also had a poncho for the rain, which I bought in Bayonne.
+Every day I wore the same thing: elastic shorts, cloth shorts on top, a t-shirt and, if it felt cold, I always had a kispo; and now I also had a poncho for the rain, which I bought in Bayonne.
 What I consider essential: clean underwear and socks every day.
 The rest, anything will do.
 But what no one, really no one, can lack: resilience, faith, determination and hope.
 Without this, the backpack will always be empty.

-If you could only give one tip to people who are thinking about doing the path, what would it be?
+If you could give only one tip to people who are thinking about doing the path, what would it be?

-Anselmo:The tip I can give to those who are going, for the first time, on the Way is: Go!
+Anselmo: The tip I can give to those who are going, for the first time, on the Way is: Go!
 Nothing will you be missing.
 Just go.
 Let things flow.
 I believe you might be scared, but don’t fear, the transformation you will feel will make it that nothing will stop you!
 Of course, everyone knows who they are, but I am absolutely sure that what transforms us is the unknown.
 It’s letting it happen, backpack on your back and feet on the road.
 Because marked hotels, sending your backpack in vans, I don’t know, I don’t think that’s the spirit, but ………

 What was your reaction when you arrived in Santiago?

-Anselmo:When Peter and I arrived in Santiago (John had gone to do a stage that he had missed), there was a mix of emotions.
+Anselmo: When Pedro and I arrived in Santiago (João had gone to do a stage that he had missed), there was a mix of emotions.
 The joy that we had arrived and the sadness that it was over!
 We just hugged.
-Pedro congratulated me for my birthday and we went to the pilgrim’s office to pick up our Compostela and the password to attend the sermon.
+Pedro congratulated me for my birthday and we went to the pilgrim’s office to pick up our Compostela as well as the password to attend the sermon.
 We still went to the Church of S. Francisco, because João had explained to us that there they would also stamp our passport and give us a diploma (like the Compostela): so we did it.
 When we passed Padrón, we went to pick up Padronela, because João had told us, otherwise we probably would have passed it without noticing it.
 The high moment of the arrival was reserved for when João arrived, it was uncontrollable.
-The three of us hugged each other, exposing our feelings.
+The three of us hugged each other, expressing our feelings.
 It was indeed a remarkable moment, and even more remarkable when João gave me a birthday present.
 A wooden arrow with the engraving of a pilgrim.
 He said he found it when he was walking the Path and thought: here is the present for Anselmo.
 We had lunch together and walked the Way back together.
 João stayed in Guimarães, where he lives.
 It was hard to say goodbye, but it wouldn’t be forever (we had already met again during Christmas week), and my friend Pedro and I made our way to S. Pedro da Cova – Gondomar – where everyone was waiting for us.